SoulRider/StrideOutlineRenderer/README.md

 - Performance should scale (horizontally) directly with PostFX Bloom process

 ## How it works:
+- Uses physics ray casting in player controller to activate outline on objects, requires colliders
 - Model components are set to RenderGroup9, when they are highlighted they are changed to RenderGroup10
 - Model components have an OutlineComponent attached to them, assigning a highlight color and outline RenderGroup
 - RenderTextureSceneRenderer in Compositor writes only RenderGroup10 to a render texture (InputRenderTexture)